JanKrawczyk1204/AltitudeProfileApproximation/README.md

 # AltitudeProfileApproximation
-Approximating altitude profile using two diffrent metods and compering them.
+Approximating the elevation profile using Lagrange's method and cubic interpolation.
+Implemented in Python using the matplotlib, scipy.linalg, and numpy libraries.